esgrid/blog-mini-project/fullStackWithReact.md

 - Add a login page to your blog.
 - Deploy it somehow to the wild web world.
 - Sell your prodigious new app for millions.
-- Retire and live a joyfully quiet life, hoping to pass away and see the blissfuls shores of eternity.
+- Retire and live a joyfully quiet life, hoping to pass away and see the blissfull shores of eternity.